huynguy-db/arcion-docs/content/docs/references/source-column-transformation.md

         - **`modulo`**: `computed-column` is modulo of `source-column` by either `mod-by-column` or `mod-by-value`.
           - **`enable`**: `true` or `false`.
 Enables/disables this modulo operation.
           - **`source-column`**: Source column which you want to Transform.
 You must specify numeric value column only.
-          - **`mod-by-column`**: The numeric value column used to calculate target column by modulo of source column: `F = A % D`.
+          - **`mod-by-column`**: The numeric value column used to calculate the modulo of source column: `F = A % D`.
 Don't specify `mod-by-column` if `mod-by-value` is used.
 Data type should be same as `source-column`.
-          - **`mod-by-value`**: The value to calculate target column by module of source column: `F = A % 5`.
+          - **`mod-by-value`**: The numeric value to calculate modulo of source column: `F = A % 5`.
 Don't specify `mod-by-value` if `mod-by-column` is used.
           - **`computed-column`**: The column as result of the modulo operation.
 This can be the new column which will be created on Target, or same as the Source column, or any other column in same table.
-          - **`computed-column-datatype`**: Specifies datatype for Target column.
+          - **`computed-column-datatype`**: Specifies datatype for computed column.
 If `null`, the datatype of `source-column` is used.
 If you specify `computed-column-datatype`, then Replicant will try to convert the operation result into that datatype.
 The conversion might fail due to compatibility issue.
           - **`computed-column-key-type`**: Supported value is `SHARDKEY`.
-With this parameter specified, it uses the target column as specified key type on Applier.
-As in this example, the target column `F` will be used as the `SHARDKEY` column on destination database.
+With this parameter specified, it uses the `computed-column` as shard key for the Destination table.
+As in this example, the `computed-column` value `F` will be used as the `SHARDKEY` column on Destination database.
         - **`concat`**: The `computed-column` is a concatenation of `source-column` and `concat-by-columns`.
           - **`enable`**: `true` or `false`.
 Enables/disables this concat operation.
           - **`source-column`**: The source column name.